Shahanaz Parvin

 Shahanaz Parvin (শাহনাজ পারভীন; born 15 August 1991) is a Bangladeshi former cricketer who played as a right-handed batter and a right-arm off break bowler.
-She appeared in two One Day Internationals and two Twenty20 Internationals for Bangladesh in 2013, all against India.
+She appeared in two One Day Internationals and two Twenty20 Internationals for Bangladesh in April 2013, all against India.
 She played domestic cricket for Rangpur Division and Khulna Division.